ErrFor/SimpleSearch/README.md

 # SimpleSearch

 SimpleSearch is a lightweight web application designed to perform searches using the Google Custom Search API.
-It allows users to enter a search query, view the results, and download them in various formats.
+It allows users to enter a search query, view the first 10 results from Google, and download them in various formats.
 The application is built with HTML, CSS, and JavaScript.

 ## Features